thomasalfonso/SwiftShell/README.md

 # SwiftShell

 SwiftShell is a Swift library that empowers Swift applications to interact with a system’s default shell.
-It allows developers to send commands to a command line interface and receive output directly within their Swift applications.
+Implementing the library allows developers to send system commands directly to a shell executable, where the commands will be interpreted, actioned, and the standard output processed and delivered within the Swift application.

 ### Purpose